wso2/docs-open-banking/en/docs/advanced/consent-management-try-out.md

 ```
 ### Step 3: Delete a consent
 - If the customer revokes a consent to data access with the API consumer, the API consumer must delete the consent resource.
-In order to make this request, the API consumer must have an access token issued by the API consumer using a client
+In order to make this request, the API consumer must have an access token issued by the API consumer using the client
 credentials grant.

 - A sample request to delete a consent looks as follows: